Northern-Stable/Front-End-Tech-Test/README.md

 ## Languages

-We use a mixture of coding languages at iConvert but out APIs are built in PHP (specifically Laravel), our front-end uses Vuejs and our event streaming system uses NodeJS.
+We use a mixture of coding languages at Northern Stable but out APIs are built in PHP (specifically Laravel), our front-end uses Vuejs and our event streaming system uses NodeJS.
 But for this tech test we are looking to get a sense of how you code, so please use the language/framework/app/tool with which you feel most comfortable.

 ## The Deliverable